Company Logo - Home Link

 List of Museums in DC

-If you're just looking for free museums or museums for kids, this list is for you!
+If you're looking for free museums or museums for kids, this list is for you!

 Free Museums in DC

-Are you planning a trip to Washington DC and worried about the cost of activities?
+Are you planning a trip to Washington, DC, and worried about the cost of activities?
 Fear not!

 Whether you're interested in art, history, science, or culture - we've got something for everyone!

-Keep reading to find out our top picks for awesome museums that won't put a dent in your wallet.
+Keep reading to find out our top picks for awesome museum

 Some of these museums do require free timed-entry passes, however.